alarner/au/README.md

 # AU Flux

 Building complicated, intaractive UI applications is hard.
 Flux is the application architecture that Facebook uses for building these types of applications on the web.
 There are many different implementations of the Flux architecture, but I found them difficult to wrap my head around.
-AU Flux is a simplified implementation of a Flux architecture with lots of examples and step by step guides on how to do lots of common things.
-Best of all there's very little boilerplate code.
+AU Flux is a simplified implementation of a Flux architecture with a few basic additions to make development more fun and more efficient.

 ## A simple react component...